Chromatic splitting for the $K(2)$-local sphere at $p=2$: Introduction

 \subsection{Organization of the paper}

-In \fullref{sec:prelims}, we review some of the background from chromatic homotopy theory, including some of the more technical techniques at the prime $p=2$.
-In \fullref{sec:recollections}, we recall some classical results from homotopy theory; most of this can be summarized in the remark that extra care is needed because the order of the identity of the mod $2$ Moore spectrum is not equal to two.
-Then in \fullref{sec:k1-local-calcs} we give a detailed review of $K(1)$--local computations at the prime $p=2$ which are used in later sections.
-In \fullref{sec:height2}, we begin our analysis of the case $n=p=2$.
+In \Cref{sec:prelims}, we review some of the background from chromatic homotopy theory, including some of the more technical techniques at the prime $p=2$.
+In \Cref{sec:recollections}, we recall some classical results from homotopy theory; most of this can be summarized in the remark that extra care is needed because the order of the identity of the mod $2$ Moore spectrum is not equal to two.
+Then in \Cref{sec:k1-local-calcs} we give a detailed review of $K(1)$-local computations at the prime $p=2$ which are used in later sections.
+In \Cref{sec:height2}, we begin our analysis of the case $n=p=2$.
 We describe the cohomology of various subgroups $G$ of $ \GG_2$.
-The main result in this section is the proof of \fullref{thm:D} in \fullref{thm:const}. \fullref{sec:d3cycle} is dedicated to one of the key technical results of the paper: the class $\myoneb$ is a $d_3$--cycle in the $K(2)$-local Adams-Novikov Spectral Sequence for the Moore spectrum. \fullref{sec:k1k2s} contains the proof of \fullref{thm:C}.
-This theorem is shown by studying the $v_1$--localized Adams-Novikov Spectral Sequences computing $L_{K(1)}L_{K(2)}V(0)$ and especially $L_{K(1)}L_{K(2)}Y$ where $Y = V(0) \smsh C(\eta)$.
+This is preliminary to \Cref{sec:c-v-section}, where we give the proof of \Cref{thm:D} in \Cref{thm:const}. \Cref{sec:d3cycle} is dedicated to one of the key technical results of the paper: the class $\myoneb$ is a $d_3$-cycle in the $K(2)$-local Adams-Novikov Spectral Sequence for the Moore spectrum. \Cref{sec:k1k2s} contains the proof of \Cref{thm:C}.
+This theorem is shown by studying the $v_1$-localized Adams-Novikov Spectral Sequences computing $L_{K(1)}L_{K(2)}V(0)$ and especially $L_{K(1)}L_{K(2)}Y$ where $Y = V(0) \smsh C(\eta)$ for $C(\eta)$ the cofiber of $\eta \colon S^1 \to S^0$.
 The spectrum $Y$ was used in Mahowald's proof of the Telescope Conjecture at $p=2$ and $n=1$.
 See \cite {MahImJ}.
-We also deduce \fullref{thm:main} and \fullref{thm:B} at the end of \fullref{sec:k1k2s}.
+We also deduce \Cref{thm:main} and \Cref{thm:B} at the end of \Cref{sec:k1k2s}.

-We have been slightly disingenuous in our presentation above, as we actually prove \fullref{thm:C} before constructing the map $f$ of \eqref{eq:the-map-f-intro}; that is, we only construct the $K(1)$-localization of the map $f$ in \fullref{sec:k1k2s}.
-In \fullref{sec:K2locy} we complete the difficult task of constructing $f$.
+We have been slightly disingenuous in our presentation above, as we actually prove \Cref{thm:C} before constructing the map $f$ of \eqref{eq:the-map-f-intro}; that is, we only construct the $K(1)$-localization of the map $f$ in \Cref{sec:k1k2s}.
+In \Cref{sec:K2locy} we complete the difficult task of constructing $f$.